This classic sour cherry pie will make your mouth pucker and your guests beg for more! With a gluten-free crust option, too. (Skip to recipe.)

 Cut the ball in two, making one half slightly larger (for the bottom crust).
 Form each ball into a disk, then wrap the disk tightly in plastic wrap and place into the freezer for 30 minutes, or refrigerate for an hour.
 At this point the balls of dough can be kept in the refrigerator for up to 3 days.

-Peel off the top sheet of parchment and invert the pastry circle into the pie dish, then carefully peel off the bottom sheet.
+Peel off the top sheet of parchment and invert the pastry circle (still attached to the bottom piece of parchment paper) into the pie dish, then carefully peel off the bottom sheet.
 Ease the pastry carefully down the sides of the dish by lifting up the edges and pressing it gently down into place with your fingers.
 Chill the bottom shell in the fridge for 15 to 30 minutes before filling.

 Repeat the procedure for the top crust, cutting small holes into it as mentioned above in the pie recipe, and inverting the crust onto the filling, then removing the remaining parchment paper.
 Trim off the excess and flute the edges of the pie crust.